Skip to main content

 • Use retinol on separate nights

-It can disrupt skin barrier or compromise skin barrier if use in alternative routines.
+It can disrupt skin barrier or compromised skin barrier if use in alternative routines.

 5. Glycolic Acid/Lactic Acid with Salicylic Acid